tonyallan/python3-experiments/caddy-server-auth/README.md

 (Press CTRL+C to quit)
 ```

-Use your browser to view the website — <https://localhost/test>.
+Use your browser to view a test page — <https://localhost/test>.

+Two *TEST* users are defined:
+* John Smith (john@example.com / password1) with a role of admin
+* Mary Jones (mary@example.com / password2) with a role of user

+And a Service Account with a *TEST* API token of `api-bfyujsagbtnfvfwjvwfut3hiwy`.

 ## Caddyfile

 The `Caddyfile` has three parts.

+### `forward_auth`

-The first part uses the route `/auth/check` to filter requests to the proxies that follow.
+The first part uses the route `/auth/check` to authenticate each request to the proxies that follow.
+The `GET` method is used so the body (if present) is not consumed.

-1`forward_auth` forwards all requests to `/auth/check` using the `GET` method so as not to consume the body (if present).
+1. `forward_auth` forwards all requests to `/auth/check`.
 1. The `X-User` header contains some information about the authenticated user.
 1. The `X-Forwarded-Uri` header passes the original path to the proxy servers.